IMD releases its 2014 World Competitiveness Yearbook ranking

 Japan (21) continues to climb in the rankings, helped by a weaker currency that has improved its competitiveness abroad.
 Elsewhere in Asia, both Malaysia (12) and Indonesia (37) make gains, while Thailand (29) falls amid political uncertainty.

-Most big emerging markets slide in the rankings as economic growth and foreign investment slow and infrastructure remains inadequate.
+Most big emerging markets slide in the rankings as economic growth and foreign investment slow down and infrastructure remains inadequate.
 China (23) falls, partly owing to concerns about its business environment, while India (44) and Brazil (54) suffer from inefficient labor markets and ineffective business management.
 Turkey (40), Mexico (41), the Philippines (42) and Peru (50) also fall.